-To ensure the child’s best interest, their pediatrician might recommend seeing an Austin pediatric craniofacial surgeon who works to restore not only the child’s facial structures, but to improve their health, physical appearance and wellbeing.
+To ensure the child’s best interest, their pediatrician might recommend seeing a pediatric craniofacial surgeon who works to restore not only the child’s facial structures, but to improve their health, physical appearance and wellbeing.

 What Does a Pediatric Craniofacial Surgeon Do?

 A pediatric craniofacial surgeon is a highly trained physician who has undergone years of specialized training to work specifically with children who have skull or facial structure anomalies.
 While many of these cases result from birth defects, others are caused by accidents or injuries.